<img src="https://ws.zoominfo.com/pixel/08nMIOkRYNP5pDJwI4fb" width="1" height="1" style="display: none;">

 How to Identify Your Company Objectives

-You probably hear the word "Objectives" all the time at work, on TV, or from your friends – but what exactly does it mean?
+You probably hear the word "company objectives" all the time at work, on TV, or from your friends – but what exactly does it mean?
 How can we transform something so abstract into something more concrete?
 What does this have to do with sales commissions?

 Clearly defined objectives are an essential part of driving a high-performance sales team for a few reasons: it gives them direction within everyday work, and it also keeps them motivated and competitive with themselves and their fellow sales reps.